Background image

 See Full Article

-Pregnancy offers a unique opportunity for treating substance abuse as a women’s healthcare issue, before it becomes a newborn substance exposure issue.
+Pregnancy offers a unique opportunity for treating substance use disorder as a women’s healthcare issue, before it becomes a newborn substance exposure issue.

 by Joseph Salerno